Cross-connection structure of concordant semigroups: Consistent categories

 \begin{thm} The semigroup $\widehat{\mathcal{C}}$ is concordant. \end{thm} \begin{proof} By Proposition \ref{pronormal}, Lemma \ref{lemab} and Lemma \ref{lemic}, the semigroup $\widehat{\mathcal{C}}$ is an idempotent-connected abundant semigroup whose idempotents generate a regular subsemigroup.
 Hence the theorem. \end{proof}

-As in \cite{cross}, two consistent (normal) categories are said to be isomorphic if there is an inclusion preserving isomorphism between them.
+As in \cite{cross}, a functor $F\colon\mathcal{C}\to \mathcal{D}$ is said to be $v$-\emph{surjective}, $v$-\emph{injective} or $v$-\emph{bijective} if the object map $vF$ has the corresponding property.
+A functor $F\colon\mathcal{C}\to \mathcal{D}$ is said to be an \emph{isomorphism} if it is $v$-bijective and fully-faithful.
+Two consistent (normal) categories are said to be isomorphic if there is an inclusion preserving isomorphism between them.
 The following theorem follows from the similar result \cite[Theorem III.19]{cross} for normal categories.

 \begin{thm} Let $\mathcal{C}$ be a consistent category and $\widehat{\mathcal{C}}$ be its associated concordant semigroup of consistent cones.
 Define $F\colon\mathcal{C}\to \mathbb{L}(\widehat{\mathcal{C}})$ as follows: